-In either case, in can be assumed that visiting yourdomain.com in a browser isn’ working.
+In either case, in can be assumed that visiting yourdomain.com in a browser isn’t working, but you still want access now.
 There’s a couple of tricks for this!
 And we’ve got it all here for you to play with.
-This is great for when you first signed up for a web hosting package and are patiently waiting but want to start uploading content right away.

 Option 1: Use the Plesk preview URL

 To find the Plesk preview URL, log in to Plesk then look right under the blue header with your domain in it.
 You’ll find a button that says “Preview” with an eye icon.
 Click it to be taken to your site via the preview URL.
 Use this URL rather than what will be the live URL during development.

 With the preview URL some content management systems, like WordPress, might:

 - Use a configured “Site URL” value for all links on the site, rather than relative links, meaning menu links (and sometimes even the homepage) will try to use the live URL rather than the preview URL, thus showing you the live site rather than the development site like you wanted